melikemetee/RAG-DOCUMENT-QA1/README.md

 4. Sends the chunks and question to Gemini.
 5. Generates an answer.
 6. Displays the answer and its sources.

+If the requested information is not available in the uploaded documents, the system does not generate an answer from unrelated information.

 ## Project Goal